angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 Pre
 :::

-Although we have Force of will in our hand we are wanting to use LED to help us generate enough mana to cast everything we want.
+Although we have Force of Will in our hand we are wanting to use LED to help us generate enough mana to cast everything we want.
 If we use LED our Oracle becomes exposed thanks to having to discard our Forces.
 Here is one potential solution assuming we played Doomsday off of Swamp and Dark Ritual: